MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/07.release-notes/docs.md

 [github-releases]:https://github.com/MycroftAI/mycroft-core/releases
 [View the releases on GitHub here.][github-releases]

+# v0.7.13

+### Wolfram Changes
+With this new release, the Wolfram Alpha Skill now gives much more concise responses.
+Rather than reading several definitions for a word, Mycroft will only read the first.
+Along with that, when Wolfram cannot find anything for a particular query, rather than speaking the result from the Did you mean? query, he simply mentions he could not find any results but did find something for an alternative query.

+### Hardware Test
+This release also brings in a basic hardware test.
+When activated by holding the button for 5 seconds, Mycroft will now run through tests to verify that the display, knob, microphone, and speaker are all working properly.

 # v0.7.12

 This is a patch release to fix an issue with the manifest file, preventing the new volume sound from being included in the packaging.